RuairiSinkler/SAWS/README.md

 * Install the openpyxl module with `sudo pip3 install openpyxl`
 * Clone this Github repository
 * Run `sudo python3 SAWS/SAWS.py`

+### Ensuring USB works correctly
+* Ensure your USB is called "RATIONUSB" and copy rations.xlsx to it
+* Plug in your USB and run `blkid` noting the UUID of your device (it will look something like `5C24-1453`)
+* Run `sudo nano /etc/fstab` to edit the fstab file
+* Add to the bottom: `UUID=*INSERT YOUR UUID HERE*  /mnt/RATIONUSB  vfat  defaults,nofail  0  0`
+* Ensure the usb_location entry in config.ini matches this mount location (`/mnt/RATIONUSB`)

 ### To run at startup
 #### Activate auto-login: